cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 I've described abstracting & indexing (A&I) databases, but there's another special type of A&I database called a **citation database**.
-Three useful ones available to us are
+Three useful ones available to us are:

 - [Scopus][scopus]
 - [Web of Science][wos], and